GloriaFriesen/ipso-facto/README.md

 #### Week 3:
 - [ ] Firebase user authentication
+    - [ ] Sign in screen
+    - [ ] Register screen
 - [ ] Save and retrieve data using Firebase
 - [ ] Firebase-RecyclerAdapter to display from database
+    - [ ] Allow users to 'favorite' a legislator and retrieve list from database
 - [ ] Use SharedPreferences to save an important piece of data in your application
-- [ ] Allow users to 'favorite' a legislator and retrieve list from database
-- [ ] Use dialogs to inform users of login status
+- [ ] Use progress dialog to inform users of login status
 - [ ] Use SearchView to gather user input

 #### Week 4: